-During your initial consultation, your chosen dentist will take photos and x-rays of your teeth to determine your candidacy for treatment.
-If you’re a good fit, they will also take impressions of your teeth before sending everything to Six Month Smiles’ lab.
+Your first move is to find a local dentist who offers Six Month Smiles.
+This dentist will take impressions and X-rays of your teeth and complete a full exam during your initial consultation to determine your candidacy for treatment.
+If you’re a good fit, they’ll send everything to Six Month Smiles’ lab.

 Is Six Month Smiles a Good Option?
 Our Perspective.

-In this review, we’ll evaluate Six Month Smiles based on five elements: effectiveness, affordability, convenience, appearance, and customer support.
+In this review, we’ll examine Six Month Smiles’ scope of treatment, affordability, convenience, appearance, and patient experience.
 We’ve provided a lot more detail on how the treatment stacks up category by category, but here’s a quick summary of the biggest pros and cons:

 Six Month Smiles Pros

-- Unlike home aligner companies, Six Month Smiles won’t assign you a dentist at random.
-You’ll choose the dentist who will manage and oversee your treatment.
+- In-Person Oversight: You get to choose the dentist who will manage and oversee your treatment.

 Six Month Smiles Cons

-- Six Month Smiles is a treatment meant for general dentists who don’t specialize in straightening teeth.
-As a result, the quality and effectiveness of your treatment may not be as good as treatment from an orthodontist.
+- Less Experienced Providers: Six Month Smiles is a treatment meant for general dentists who don’t specialize in straightening teeth.
+As a result, you might not get the same level of care you’d receive from an orthodontist.